Dwashi2/swift-project-animated/README.md

-It's a simple app, only to layout
+It's a simple app, only to study animation

 <!-- GETTING STARTED -->
 ## Getting Started

-Open the file projectLoginLayout.xcodeproj
+Open the file animated.xcodeproj

 ### Prerequisites